 - Click the “Apply” button.

-FAQ and More information on Hanging Indents in Google Docs
+FAQ and More information on How to Do a Hanging Indent in Google Docs

 - After the hanging indent has been applied you will see a blue triangle in the ruler that indicates the position of the left indent.
 There will also be a blue rectangle next to it, which is the first line indent marker.